 (a cupcake pan works good if you make a lot).

 finger tips, rub the oil into the cloves.

 Cover with foil.
+Bake in a preheated

-Bake in a preheated 400 degree oven until tender.
+400 degree oven until tender.
+Mine took

 35 minutes but the size will influence the time.

 Remove from the oven and uncover.

 Let cool until you can handle

 Squeeze each clove into a bowl.

 Using a fork, smash the cloves and

 you can freeze them for at least 6 months.

-garlic bulbs, whatever quantity you like
+- garlic bulbs, whatever quantity you like

-olive oil, enough to drizzle over garlic
+- olive oil, enough to drizzle over garlic

-Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees.

-Remove the papery part of the garlic keeping the skin and cloves intact.
+- Remove the papery part of the garlic keeping the skin and cloves intact.

-Using a sharp thin knife, slice 1/4 “ to 1/2 “ off of the tops of each garlic bulb.
+- Using a sharp thin knife, slice 1/4 “ to 1/2 “ off of the tops of each garlic bulb.

-Place the bulbs on an oven safe pan or dish.
+- Place the bulbs on an oven safe pan or dish.
 If you are making a lot, a cupcake pan works really well.

-Drizzle cut garlic ends with olive oil.
+- Drizzle cut garlic ends with olive oil.
 Using you fingers, rub the oil into the ends of the cloves.

-Cover the garlic with foil.
+- Cover the dish with foil.

-Once soft, let the garlic cool until you can touch them without being burnt.
+- Once soft, let the garlic cool until you can touch them without being burnt.

-Squeeze out the garlic, from each clove, into a small bowl.
+- Squeeze out the garlic from each clove into a small bowl.

 - Using the back of a fork, squish the garlic into a paste like consistency.

 - Store in a sealed container in the refrigerator for up to two weeks or freeze in small portion sizes to use at a later date with different recipes.